javiermms/environment_app/notes.md

 # **To-Do List(v0):**
 ## Home and Profile
-- Home Template
+- Home Template (done)
-- Sign up button goes to form
+- Sign up button goes to form (done)
 - form creates user and routes to their profile
-- Profile Template
+- Profile Template (done)

 ## Profile and Food logging
 - add emissions indicator icons
+- food form template
 - connect add button to food log form
-- food form template
 - require to add food and pick meal
 - hook up form to the data base for users to search
 - submit button needs to route back to profile